neex/phuip-fpizdam/README.md

 }
 ```

-which also lucks any script existence checks then you can probably hack it with this sploit.
+which also lacks any script existence checks (like `try_files`), then you can probably hack it with this sploit.

 ## Isn't this known to be vulnerable for years?

-Back in the ages, php-fpm didn't restrict the extensions of the scripts, meaning that something like `/avatar.png/some-fake-shit.php` could execute `avatar.png` as a PHP script.
-This issue was fixed long ago.
+A long time ago php-fpm didn't restrict the extensions of the scripts, meaning that something like `/avatar.png/some-fake-shit.php` could execute `avatar.png` as a PHP script.
+This issue was fixed around 2010.

-This one doesn't require file upload, works in most recent versions (until the fix has landed) and, most importantly, the exploit is much cooler.
+The current one doesn't require file upload, works in the most recent versions (until the fix has landed), and, most importantly, the exploit is much cooler.

 ## How to run